I was standing at the front of a queue in a packed art shop in London.

-Paint body – description of the paints consistency, a thicker paint is describes as having “a lot of body”.
+Paint body – description of the consistency of the paint, a thicker paint is described as having “a lot of body”.
 Just the same as Golden paints describe their thicker acrylics as ‘heavy body’.

-Painting Knives – similar to Palette knifes, but used more for applying paint directly to the canvas rather than mixing colours.
+Painting Knives – similar to Palette knives, but used more for applying paint directly to the canvas rather than mixing colours.
 See: Beginners Palette knife video tutorial

 Plein air – (Pronounced: plen-air) a painting created outside rather than in a studio.
 The term comes from the French ‘en plein air’ meaning ‘in the open air’.

-Pigment – pigment is the substance or powder that makes up the color of a paint.
-Pigments are either organic (carbon based) or inorganic (mineral based).
+Pigment – pigment is the substance or powder that makes up the colour of a paint.
+Pigments are either organic (carbon-based) or inorganic (mineral based).